Sayalisdeshmukh/DATA-ANALYST-PORTFOLIO/MACHINE LEARNING/Text_Classification_NLP/README.md

 - Naive Bayes Classification: A simple Naive Bayes classifier is used for binary classification of sentences in the text.

-- Results: The predictions are saved in a CSV file (text_classification_nlp_outpu.csv).
-You can install the required libraries using `pip`:
+- Results: The predictions are saved in a CSV file (text_classification_nlp_outpu.csv). we can install the required libraries using `pip`:

 ## Future Improvements
-Model Enhancement: You can experiment with different classification algorithms and compare their performance.
+Model Enhancement: we can experiment with different classification algorithms and compare their performance.
 Text Preprocessing: Additional preprocessing steps like stemming, lemmatization, and removing special characters can be applied to improve the model.
 Larger Dataset: This project could be extended to handle larger datasets and different texts.